Jeddah Tower in Jeddah, Saudi Arabia. Courtesy Jeddah Economic Company.

-We are providing structural design services for Jeddah Tower, which will become the world’s tallest building at more than 1,000 meters.
+We are providing structural design services for Jeddah Tower, which will become the world’s tallest building at more than 1,000 meters, and will be the first man-made structure to reach 1 kilometer in height.
 It forms a mixed-use centerpiece of Kingdom City, a 23-million-square-meter urban development.

 A High Performance Structural System